Adamskoullos/ProDev/README.md

         - Building single page applications
         - Become more consistent and patterned working with composables/modules, components, views and managing data as it is passed around
         - Get more familiar working with Vue transitions in conjunction with GSAP and JS hooks
-        - develop a better feel for how to work with box shadows to create subtle and modern looking applications
+        - Develop a better feel for how to work with box shadows to create subtle and modern looking applications
         - Reinforce understanding of js methods where possible
         - Become more familiar with Bootstrap 5